-- Contracting with Head Start or Early Child Care programs to provide training and TA
+- Contracting with Head Start or early childhood programs to provide training and TA

-- Offering Early Child Care programs parent engagement workshops, staff training, present at early childhood conferences or regional meetings.
+- Offering early childhood programs parent engagement workshops, staff training, present at early childhood conferences or regional meetings.

 - Establishing an MOU between domestic violence coalitions, local domestic violence programs, and early childhood programs with regards to referrals, case management, information sharing, and cross training.